 If you’re needing old sounding music or period specific music there are many resources in addition to the ones linked here.
 The Library of Congress is a good place to start for old music that’ll add an authentic flair to a period piece.

 Hopefully this has helped you find some good resources to help you on your way to finishing your game.
 It’s tough being a small team or being a single dev, so having open resources to get your concept solidified.

 Getting everything you need to can be tough, and not everyone can do every job, so there’s no shame in getting free assets to make sure people can enjoy your project.

-Get these 11 royalty free video game music loops, sound effects, and background music for free when you download our Starter Pack.
+Download these 68 royalty free video game music loops, sound effects, and background music for free

 These free game background music and SFX in the pack are variations of existing tracks in our library!
 If you like the tracks and want the full track with all its variation, do purchase them in the link below!